According to recent studies on child behavior, today’s children are more self-centered and less empathetic than was the

 Studies show that toddlers that are selfless and kind have an enriched sense of belonging.
 Selflessness gives way to heightened optimism and self-worth.

-For example, when a toddler is involved in tree planting in efforts to beautify a region, their sense of belonging to a community is reinforced.
+For example, when a toddler is involved in tree planting to beautify a region, their sense of belonging to a community is reinforced.
 Their self-esteem is also boosted, knowing that they have participated in an activity that will cause a long-term environmental impact on the entire country or region.

 It is said that toddlers engaged in hands-on experiences absorb more information, creating a positive learning environment for them.

 5. Improved Social Life

 Teaching selflessness to your toddler fosters behaviors and attitudes that create friendly and sociable environments.

 For instance, when a toddler participates in charity work or shares a meal with other people, fundamentally, the child grows connected to individual social networks.